-We are grateful to the leading place branding experts and practitioners who provide us with advice in the development of City Nation Place conferences and awards.
+We are grateful to the leading place branding experts and practitioners who provide us with advice in the development of City Nation Place Americas.

 A futurist, strategist and frequent keynote speaker, Chris leads a team that has completed more than 100 visioning, strategy, planning, policy and branding projects for destinations and cities around the world.
 Chris holds a Masters degree in Studies of the Future, is an adjunct instructor in placemaking for New York University and is a member of the Project for Public Space’s Leadership Council, the Urban Land Institute and Destination Marketing Association International.
 In 2013, Chris was recognized as the place branding “Thought Leader of the Year” at the World Sense of Place Summit for his development of place branding methodologies.